yashika25-coder/QuickStay/README.md

-# Prescripto
-Prescripto 🏥 is a full-stack MERN Hospital Management System with role-based dashboards for Admin, Doctors, and Patients.
-Features include appointment booking, prescription management, secure JWT authentication, and a responsive UI built with React &amp; Tailwind CSS.
+QuickStay 🏨 is a full-stack MERN Hotel Booking Website that allows users to search, view, and book hotels with date-based availability.
+Includes secure JWT authentication, role-based dashboards for users & admins, booking management, and a responsive UI built with React & Tailwind CSS.